PNorrmyr/EV-Charging-Client/README.md

 # EV Charging Client

-A clieant that communicates with API to simulate charging an EV at home.
+A client that communicates with API to simulate charging an EV at home.